2023 Solar Incentives Guide for Scarborough, ME - Tax Credits & Rebates

 Tesla Energy

-- Price-match guarantee
+• Price-match guarantee

-- Sleek, efficient, and durable solar panels
+• Sleek, efficient, and durable solar panels

-- Best solar battery on the market
+• Best solar battery on the market

-- Some reported issues with customer service
+• Some reported issues with customer service

-- Customer service varies by local dealer
+• Customer service varies by local dealer

 EcoWatch's Scarborough, ME Solar Incentives FAQs

-What are some environmental benefits of adding solar panels to my home?
+What are some of the environmental benefits of switching to solar energy?

-You can decrease your carbon footprint by 200 pounds of CO2 a year by installing solar panels.
+You can reduce your carbon footprint by 200 pounds of CO2 a year by installing solar panels.
 This adds up to approximately 4,000 pounds over 20 years.
 Solar is also a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.

-If I change out my appliances for ones that use solar energy, are there any credits I can claim?
+If I change out my appliances for ones that utilize solar energy, are there benefits that I can claim?

-The new Inflation Reduction Act includes provisions for multiple incentives designed to reward homeowners who make eco-friendly upgrades.
+The recently passed Inflation Reduction Act provides a number of incentives meant to reward homeowners for making eco-friendly upgrades.
 Some of these incentives include tax credits and rebates for installing new electric appliances.
 You can find more details about these incentives here.

-Can I apply for incentives both towards the initial cost of solar panels, and later as reimbursement?
+Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.